OmicronPersei/4th-ACR-Discord-Bot/readme.md

 ## Bot commands
 ### user_roles_service
-This command allows users to list all available roles (that aren't blacklisted), and add/remove themselves from them.
+This command allows users to add/remove themselves from available, whitelisted roles.
+Roles may be segregated into individual channels, as seen in the config example.
 #### Usage
 * **`!roles`**: Lists all available roles.
 * **`!roles add <role name>`**: Adds self to the provided `<role name>`.